apichlkostner/robot/README.md

 ```
 builds the project and uploads to the Arduino.

 Unit tests can be done on the PC in folder UnitTest.
+It uses the library cpputest (http://cpputest.github.io/).

 The hardware has currently two wheels with motor and hall effect encoders.
 Additionally it has five infrared distance sensors and an acceleration sensor.